Composer, cellist, shakuhachi

 Rhian Evans: The Guardian 9th July 2013 Cheltenham Composer Academy review.

-New work for the Berkeley Ensemble, premiere 22nd November 2018 at St James’ Church, Piccadilly, London.
+The Last Song for the Berkeley Ensemble, premiere 22nd November 2018 at St James’ Church, Piccadilly, London.

 My choral piece Only Breath was be performed by The Royal Holloway New Voices Consort in Earth seen from Above conducted by Nathan James Dearden at Royal Holloway, 14th March 2019.

 Due to COVID-19 the spring tour of Little Red Riding Hood was cancelled.